hiiamboris/red-wiki/[design]-apply-function.md

 ## processed (partial no context, no context, partial path args, dialected) (c.2?)

 Fixed arity.
-Function, not word/path.
+Word, not path.
 Everything goes in the block.

 Requires `/some` refinement.